-You may have seen it performed in a film, a competitive dancing show, or (if that’s how you roll) a ball of your very own.
-Whatever your experience, to most, the waltz represents a conservative dance that radiates classic sophistication, à la Cinderella and other timeless fairytales.
+You may have seen it performed in a film, a competitive dancing show, or (if that’s how you roll) at a ball of your very own.
+Whatever your experience, to most, the waltz represents a conservative dance that radiates classic sophistication à la Cinderella and other timeless fairytales.
 However, few know very much about the dance’s origins.

 The waltz is the oldest ballroom dance, dating back to the Eighteenth Century.
 Contrary to how it is viewed today, when it was first introduced the waltz was considered quite scandalous.
 This was because it was the first recognized dance where couples moved in very close positions with the man’s hand around the lady’s waist.

 A German folkdance called the “Ländler” is said to have been the dance that the waltz was based on.
 This dance was set in ¾ time and was popular in Bohemia, Austria, and Bavaria – spreading from the suburbs of these regions to the cities.

 Another dance credited with influencing the modern waltz is the “Walzer.”
 The word “Walzer” was developed from the Latin word “Volvere,” which means to turn in a rotating motion.